DETAILED ACTION

 Claim 3 differs in specifically reciting, the flap including a flap susceptor.

-However, Mast534 teaches on in figure 8 that there can be a lid with a flap, which flap has a susceptor material thereon (see figure 8, item 30 on lid flaps 60).
-Mast534 also teaches providing that the flaps, sides and lid of the package can include a nonoverlapping combination of susceptors for achieving the desired cooking result (see paragraph 52) and further teaches where the sidewalls of the base of the container can also have susceptors (see figure 5).
+However, Mast534 teaches a microwavable package comprising a lid (figure 8, item 58) with a flap, which flap has a susceptor material thereon (see figure 8, item 30 on the associated lid flaps 60).
+Mast534 also teaches providing that the flaps, sides and lid of the package can include a combination of susceptors for achieving the desired cooking result (see paragraph 52) and further teaches where the sidewalls of the base of the container can also have susceptors (see figure 5).
 Mast534 also teaches coupling of the flap to the at least one sidewall (see figure 9 and paragraph 54 which would have coupled the lid flap to the at least one sidewall).

-Davis also teaches that both the container and lid can be made from the same microwave susceptor materials (see column 3, lines 25-53; column 4, lines 37-44 which shows the entirety of the container being made from a cut blank of susceptor material), such that the lid would also have had a flap comprising a flap susceptor (see figure 1, item 18).
+Davis also teaches that both the container and lid can be made from the same microwave susceptor materials (see column 3, lines 25-53; column 4, lines 37-44 which teaches that the entirety of the container being made from a cut blank of susceptor material), such that the lid would also have had a flap comprising a flap susceptor (see figure 1, item 18) and which flap would also overlap a side wall

-Regarding claims 4 and 5, Hopkins teaches that the at least one side wall includes a vent opening that is substantially aligned with vent openings on the flap of the lid (see figure 16, item 86 and paragraph 39).
+Hopkins also teaches that at least one side wall includes a vent opening that is substantially aligned with vent openings on the flap of the lid (see figure 16, item 86 and paragraph 39).
 Hopkins teaches that providing this alignment can be useful for controlling the venting for browning and crisping (see paragraph 39).
-Hopkins thus teaches that the top wall and the at least one sidewall includes a vent opening, as recited in claim 5.

-It would therefore have been obvious to one having ordinary skill in the art to have modified Neff to have aligned vent openings on the flap of the lid and on the at least one sidewall, as taught by the Mast, Davis and Hopkins references, for the purpose of controlling the venting and thus crisping.
+It would therefore have been obvious to one having ordinary skill in the art to have modified the combination as applied to claim 3, in view of the teachings of Calcagni and Hopkins and to have provided vent openings on a flap of the top wall that is substantially aligned with a vent opening on a side wall, for the purpose of for the purpose of controlling the venting and thus crisping.

 Regarding claim 8, Neff teaches a microwavable package for a comestible, the microwavable package comprising: a bottom wall; a plurality of side walls extending from the bottom wall; a top wall forming a lid operably coupled to at least one of the plurality of side walls (see figure 4 item 202 coupled to item 243; see also figure 2 where the top wall is coupled to one of the side walls via cut lines 244, 246), the top wall, bottom wall, and plurality of side walls (figure 1, item 241, 243) generally surrounding a comestible cooking space (see figure 3 and 4).